-We spend time each day playing outdoor games in the fields and forest including camouflage, capture the flag, drip-drip-drop, water dodgeball, dragon tails, tracker tag and park ranger.
+We spend some time each day playing outdoor games in the fields and forest including camouflage, capture the flag, drip-drip-drop, water dodgeball, dragon tails, tracker tag, and park ranger.
 Groups might combine with other groups for some games.
+LITs are expected to lead some group games, and participate in ones being led by others.